akatsuki-co/algoacademy/client/src/docs/javascript/stacks_and_queues.md

   }

   /**
-   * Peeks at the element at the top of the stack.
+   * Peeks at the element at the bottom of the stack.
    */
   peek() {
     return this.stack[this.length - 1]